AsiminaK/AsiminaK/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=asiminak&label=Profile%20views&color=0e75b6&style=flat" alt="asiminak" /> </p>

-- 🔭 I’m currently working on **my thesis "e-class"**
+- 🔭 Working on **my thesis "e-class"**

-- 📖 I’m currently studying **at the University of Pireaus, Department of Informatics**
+- 📖 Studying **at the University of Pireaus, Department of Informatics**

-- 🌱 I'm passionate about **front-end development and always eager to expand my knowledge and skills through new challenges and opportunities for growth.**
+- 🌱 Passionate about **front-end development and always eager to expand my knowledge and skills through new challenges and opportunities for growth.**

 - 📫 How to reach me **mkarazioga@gmail.com**